V-Sekai/world/00_basic_tooling.md

 To manage and automate our infrastructure, we use:

-- **Terraform**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+- **OpenTofu**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
-- **Ansible**: An open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

 The specifics of the Docker containers and the Linux operating system are to be determined in the future.